7abushahla/Muharaf-Writer-Identification/README.md

 ### Step 4: Dataset Preparation

-Afterward, line-level images were mapped to their corresponding writers.
-Out of the 24,495 public text lines, 21,249 lines were successfully labeled, increasing the number of identified writers from 94 to 179.
-These lines were filtered to remove non-handwritten content, resulting in 18,987 usable lines for the dataset.
+Once verified, labled line-level images were mapped to their corresponding writers.
+From the original 24,495 lines, we successfully labeled 21,249 lines, increasing the number of identified writers from 94 to 179.
+Table 4 summarizes the post-labeling status:

-**Writer Status After Manual Labeling:**
+**Table 4.
+Writer Status After Manual Labeling**

 | Writer Status | No. of Pages | % of Pages | No. of Lines | % of Lines |
 |---------------|--------------|------------|--------------|------------|